tianzem/Gitbook/layers/region-of-interest.md

 {% hint style="danger" %}
-There is a bug relating to turn on and off the ROI layer when switching layers
+There is a bug relating to turn on and off the ROI layer when switching layers.
 {% endhint %}